henrysky/astroNN/CONTRIBUTING.rst

 * Add to ``astroNN\models\__init__.py``
 * Add a documentation page for the new model and add link it appropriately in ``docs\souce\index.rst``
 * Add the new model to the tree diagram and API under appropriate class in ``docs\souce\neuralnets\basic_usage.rst``
+* Add the new model to the release history in ``docs\souce\history.rst``

+If your new model is proposed along with a paper, add your model to the test suite in ``tests\test_paper_models.rst`` just to make sure your model works fine against the future changes in astroNN.